2016 shooting of Dallas police officers: Discharge

-On May 1, 2014, during his deployment, he was accused of sexual harassment by a female soldier, who sought a protective order against him and said that he needed mental health counseling.
+On May 1, 2014, during his deployment, Johnson was accused of sexual harassment by a female soldier, who sought a protective order against him and said that he needed mental health counseling.
 The accusation was made after the soldier reported four pairs of women's underwear missing from her laundry bag.
 A "health and welfare inspection" of soldiers' rooms found one pair in Johnson's quarters, while a soldier discovered the remaining three in Johnson's pocket.
 Upon being confronted about it, Johnson fled with the undergarments and attempted to dispose of them in a nearby dumpster.
 He then lied that a female civilian acquaintance gave the underwear to him, but the female soldier confirmed that they were in fact hers.

 The female soldier told investigators that she and Johnson had been platonic friends for five years, but had stopped talking to each other.
 She described their relationship as being tumultuous and involving fights and disagreements.
 She specifically recalled one incident where Johnson punched out a car window over her leaving for college and severed an artery, then forced her to bring him to a hospital for treatment.
 However, Johnson claimed that he punched out the window when the soldier missed a movie they planned to see together, and added that he had been under stress from his job and turbulent home life at the time.

 According to the soldier, Johnson asked her for a pair of her underwear before the May 1 incident, but she declined.
 Also, during a Facebook conversation with her, Johnson mentioned "tying her down and having her face down on the bed" but then claimed the statement was a joke.
 Though she told him that rape was "never a joke" and to stop contacting her, the soldier did not report him for harassment at the time because she was used to that kind of rhetoric.
 Though the May 1 incident did not meet the Army's criteria for sexual harassment, investigators found that Johnson's sexually suggestive comments to the female soldier met said criteria.